Al00X/svg-packer/README.md

 to write a decent code;
 which consist of handling multiple requests or nasty race conditions that occurred.

-In React (or other frameworks using jsx) we tend to generate a jsx file for each svg and customize them.
+Or in React (and other frameworks using jsx) we tend to generate a jsx file for each svg and customize them.

 What if we want to add a `size` property to all the icons to controls the width and height simultaneously. or when we want to add a `disabled` and `onClick` event handlers.